CFA® vs. CPA

 CFA vs CPA Exam Difficulty

-The CFA examinations comprise three levels of increasing difficulty: CFA Level 1, CFA Level 2, and CFA Level 3.
-Renowned for their rigor, CFA exams boast a challenging nature, evidenced by an average pass rate of 41.25% as of 2023.
+The CFA exams comprise three levels of increasing difficulty.
+CFA exams are challenging, with an average pass rate of 43% in 2023.
 The exam content spans financial principles, portfolio management, financial analysis, and accounting.

 Note: The CFA Level 3 exam pass rate has historically been higher than the other levels.